bbbbbr/gimp-tilemap-gb/README.md

 Gimp Plugin: tilemap generator and exporter for Game Boy / GBDK & ZGB
 ===========

-A GIMP plugin for exporting tilemaps and tilesets from an image.
-Current use is for gameboy console game development.
+GIMP plugin for importing & exporting Game Boy game tilemaps and tilesets.

 You can create a level map in Gimp (or other image editors) then export it to either C Source files for the GBDK, or export as .gbr / .gbm for editing and further work in either GBTD or GBMB.
 You can also import from .gbr and .gbm files, and re-export to them (tile order may change and not all app prefs may survive the import/re-export trip though).

-*This plugin is a work in progress and has lots of rough edges right now!
-Be careful :)*
+*This plugin is functional, but not polished.
+Don't be surprised to find some rough edges or annoyances.

 ![Opening a Game Boy Map Builder map as an image in GIMP](https://raw.githubusercontent.com/bbbbbr/gimp-tilemap/master/info/gimp-tilemap-plugin-screenshot.png)